yood2/Mnemosyne/README.md

-# Flash Cards Application
+# Mnemosyne

 ### Test your knowledge!

 This application will provide users a method of creating and practicing flash cards!
+Made as a project for CPSC 210: Software Construction

 The **Flash Cards Application** can be used by:
 - Anyone who is interested in organizing their notes in flash cards